nadintamer/Lexis/README.md

 **Required Must-have Stories**

 * User can see content with random translated words
+* User can see a feed with content
 * User can see the meaning of translated words
 * User can select and update their target language
 * User can see a list of vocabulary that they've encountered
-* User can practice their vocabulary through games or flashcards
-* User can see statistics about their language learning (# of words learned, time spent, etc.)
 * User can sign up for a new account
 * User can log in